brentvollebregt/monopoly-money/README.md

 The environment variables that can be used are (can also be found in .env.example files):

-- `REACT_APP_API_ROOT` (optional): The route that the client requests.
+- `VITE_API_ROOT` (optional): The route that the client requests.
 Not setting this will default to `window.location.origin`.
 - `SERVER_ALLOWED_ORIGINS` (optional): The origins that are served by the server.
 Not setting this is the equivalent of setting CORS to \*.

 ### 🧪 Development Setup

-When running the client in development mode using `npm run client:dev`, the client will use the `REACT_APP_API_ROOT` environment variable value to decide where to send requests.
+When running the client in development mode using `npm run client:dev`, the client will use the `VITE_API_ROOT` environment variable value to decide where to send requests.
 If this is not provided, the current hosted URL will be used.

 `npm run server:dev` can also be used for development of the server; this allows for hot-reloading.
-Running the client using `npm run client:dev` and setting `REACT_APP_API_ROOT` to where the server is running will allow for a development setup with hot-reloading.
+Running the client using `npm run client:dev` and setting `VITE_API_ROOT` to where the server is running will allow for a development setup with hot-reloading.

 > `launch.json` also offers the ability to connect and debug the the server when running `npm run client:dev`.